Luigi Bianco

-Luigi Bianco was born 3 March 1960 is an Italian prelate of the Catholic Church who has spent his career in the diplomatic service of the Holy See.
+Luigi Bianco (born 3 March 1960) is an Italian prelate of the Catholic Church who has spent his career in the diplomatic service of the Holy See.
 He has been an apostolic nuncio with the rank of archbishop since 2009.

 Biography

-Luigi Bianco was born 3 March 1960 at Montemagno, Italy.
+Luigi Bianco was born 3 March 1960 in Montemagno, Italy.
 He was ordained a priest of the Diocese of Casale Monferrato on 30 March 1985.
 He earned a doctorate in canon law from the Pontifical Urban University in Rome.

+Diplomatic career

 He entered the diplomatic service of the Holy See on 1 July 1989.
 He served in the various Nunciatures, including in Italy, Egypt, Argentina, Croatia and Spain.

 On 12 January 2009, he was appointed Apostolic Nuncio to Honduras and titular archbishop of Falerone.
 He was consecrated bishop on 25 April 2009 at Sant’Evasio Cathedral, Casale Monferrato, by Cardinal Tarcisio Bertone.